Timi-G/burgerhouse/README.md

    - Choose 'download zip' option
 - Images of burgers are already saved in the images folder, you can use 2 burger images not yet displayed on the website (https://timi-g.github.io/burgerhouse/)

-- Open 'index.html' file and check the convention by which the first 2 burgers was displayed
+- Open 'index.html' file and check the convention by which the html instructions for the first 2 burgers was written
    - PC: Open with VSCode or any text editor like Notepad
    - Android Mobile:
       - Download App 'TrebEdit' from mobile app store